The status of an entity as an “instrumentality” of a state or local governmental unit is relevant for the following purposes:

 Rulings and Resources:

-GCM 36088: Whether a contribution for exclusively public purposes to a wholly-owned instrumentality of a state or of a political subdivision is a contribution “to’ rather than merely “for the use of’ such state or political subdivision for the purposes of I.R.C.
+GCM 36088 (Nov.
+18, 1974): Whether a contribution for exclusively public purposes to a wholly-owned instrumentality of a state or of a political subdivision is a contribution to rather than merely for the use of such state or political subdivision for the purposes of I.R.C.
 170(c)(1) and, therefore, is subject to the 50 percent limitation on deductions for contributions by individuals under I.R.C 170(b)(1)(A).
+The memorandum distinguishes between wholly owned instrumentalities and integral parts of states or political subdivisions to hold that gifts to the later are gifts “to” the state or political subdivisions.

 PLR 200026013: Concerns the status of the Authority as an instrumentality for purposes of I.R.C.
 141 private activity bond tests, applying Rev. Rul.
 57-128.
 Authority is a membership corporation.
 Members are all political subdivisions.
 Persons serving on the board are required to be officers or employees of the members.
 Each member has the power to remove (with or without cause) any of the directors that it appointed.
 A removed director’s successor is appointed by the member that removed the director to serve the unexpired term.
 The entity’s purpose is to coordinate the operation of electric generation resources.
 The entity receives funding from its members.
 The entity submits financial reports to its members.
 No net earnings of the Authority may be paid or inure to the benefit of any private person.
 Upon dissolution, any assets remaining after the entity satisfies its obligations are distributed ratably to its members.